-How to Write a Recommendation Letter for College Admission
+How To Write a Letter of Recommendation For College Admission

-There are a ton of other application documents that you have control over, but the truth is that you don't have much control over your recommendation letters.
+There are many other application documents that you have control over, but the truth is that you don't have much control over your recommendation letters.
 These are letters that will be written by someone else, and they will be valuable to the admissions office of the college you are applying to.

-Fortunately, there are things you can do to ensure that your recommendation letter comes out perfect for helping you guarantee a place in your dream university.
-In this post, I will describe how to write a recommendation letter, what you should do, and step by step.
+Fortunately, you can do things to ensure that your recommendation letter comes out perfect for helping you guarantee a place in your dream university.
+This post will describe how to write a recommendation letter, what you should do, and step by step.
 Let's get started.

 Part 1: The Fundamentals of a Recommendation Letter: Quick Guide for Students